iN1k1/ce-vae-underwater-image-enhancement/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you find this code useful or use it in your research, please cite our paper!
+Thx!

 ```bibtex
 @article{pucci2024capsule,